OutdatedDev/iRacingRPC/CONTRIBUTING.md

 Thank you for considering contributing to iRacingRPC.
 It's people like you that make iRacingRPC such a great tool.
 This guide should cover the basics of contribution guidelines.

+The iRacing telemetry data can be found [here](./assets/iRacingTelemetry.pdf) in PDF format.

 ## Reporting Bugs